hirodotp-org/netflixbmc/README.md

 How it Works
 ============

-Through a combination of scraping netflix.com, utilizing pipelight, firefox and the unix command line utility xdotool.
+Through a combination of scraping netflix.com, utilizing pipelight, and using PyQt4 to implement a standalone embedded pipelight viewer, you can now view netflix videos in xbmc on Linux!

 Prerequisites